grafana/thema/docs/authoring.md

 ## Setting defaults

 CUE allows [specifying default values](https://cuelang.org/docs/tutorials/tour/types/defaults/) for fields.
-We can do so with `secondfield`, which will make `0.1` backward compatible with `0.0`, making our lineage valid.
+We can do so with `secondfield`, which will (may[^defaultcompat]) make `0.1` backward compatible with `0.0`, making our lineage valid.
 In this example, specify `42` as the default value.

 ```cue
 import "github.com/grafana/thema"